 The aim of the call is to promote Nordic collaboration among researchers from the agricultural sectors by networking activities including conferences and seminars.

 Participants in submitted networks should represent at least three countries consisting of three research institutions in the Nordic* region.
 Successful applicants may receive funds from NKJ of up to 200 000 SEK for activities in 2020-2021, covering at most 50% of the total budget for the network.

 * Nordic is defined as Denmark, Finland, Iceland, Norway, Sweden and the autonomous areas of the Faroe Islands, Greenland and the Åland Islands.

 should be useful for the Nordic community and should include knowledge exchange across national borders through e.g. arranging workshops, seminars, scientific meetings or open conferences.
 Networks could also produce peer-reviewed scientific papers, design policy recommendations based on research findings, write large-scale research funding applications, and create or maintain databases or websites.

 • Alternative proteins

-We also encourage networks with focus on other aspects of Nordic agriculture and food research to apply for funding.
+We particularly encourage networks that relate to aspects of plant health or alternative proteins to apply for funding.
+However, we also encourage networks with focus on other aspects of Nordic agriculture and food research to apply for funding.

 The aim of the call is to:

-- increase Nordic regional synergy within agriculture and food research*
+- Increase Nordic regional synergies in agriculture and food research**